Pikeville Brain Injury Lawyer

 - Anoxic brain injury

 Attorneys can charge clients in many different ways.
-At the Johnson Law Firm, our brain injury lawyer works on a contingency fee, which means that we accept a fee only if we win your case.
+At the Johnson Law Firm, our brain injury lawyer in Kentucky works on a contingency fee, which means that we accept a fee only if we win your case.
+If your claim is successful, our attorney’s fees are paid by the defendant as part of the settlement or jury award.
+If for some reason your claim is not successful, then you owe us nothing.
 This takes the financial burden off our clients in the event that their claim does not result in compensation.

-Attorneys prepare a great deal of paperwork, do a substantial amount of research and go through several necessary processes when filing a claim.
+A Pikeville brain injury attorney prepares a great deal of paperwork, does a substantial amount of research and goes through several necessary processes when filing a claim.
 But brain injury attorneys in Kentucky that achieve the biggest results for clients go much further than simply covering the day-to-day business of handling a claim.
 They consult expert witnesses, take several depositions, work with their client to prepare them for their own depositions, look for relevant rulings in similar cases and spend time explaining the progress of a case to their client.
+This is what brain injury lawyer Billy Johnson does.
+He goes that extra mile to make sure he has done everything he can to position his clients for a favorable legal outcome.

-A successful lawsuit requires a skilled, experienced attorney who knows how to get results that reflect the harm his or her client has suffered.
+A successful lawsuit requires a skilled, experienced brain injury attorney in Pikeville who knows how to get results that reflect the harm his or her client has suffered.
 This is particularly true of traumatic brain injury cases, which are known for their complexity.

 Negligence means a failure to take a reasonable amount of care.
 Negligence is careless or reckless behavior.
 It is not necessary that someone intended to cause harm for them to be considered negligent — only that they acted in a manner which was irresponsible.